awcodes/trov/README.md

 ## About Trov

-:exlamation::exclamation: Do not install this in an existing application unless you know what you are doing.
+:exclamation::exclamation: Do not install this in an existing application unless you know what you are doing.

 A Laravel / Filament starter kit for CMS functionality on websites.